GeoSensorWebLab/asw-workbench/README.markdown

 The ASW Workbench is a JavaScript Single-Page Application frontend to the GeoCENS Data Service.
 It is a customized version of the RPI Workbench and will have a more focused feature set.
 This means it will be designed to display Arctic Sensor Web data instead of generic sensor data.

+Arctic Sensor Web is part of [the ArcticConnect project](http://arcticconnect.org/).

 ## Development Environment

-The app is JavaScript/CoffeeScript and runs under Node.js.
+The app is JavaScript/[CoffeeScript](http://coffeescript.org/) and builds using [Node.js](https://nodejs.org/).
 To start, install the base Node packages:

     $ npm install

-Then the assets can be installed with Bower:
+Then the assets can be installed with [Bower](http://bower.io/):

     $ bower install